uma-06-19/Interactive-Quiz-App/README.md

-Interactive-Quiz-App
-/Readme.md

-Preview

-Code

-Blame
 Interactive Quiz App with Python Flask and SQLite

   This repository demonstrates a full-stack interactive quiz application built using Python Flask as the backend and HTML/JavaScript for the frontend.
 The app uses SQLite as the database to store user credentials, quizzes, and user responses.

 Features:

   Python Flask Backend: RESTful APIs for user authentication, quiz management, and results tracking.
 SQLite Database: Lightweight relational database for persistent data storage.
 Interactive Frontend: Clean, responsive HTML and JavaScript-based UI for taking quizzes and viewing results.
 User Authentication: Secure login system with password hashing and session management.
 CRUD Operations: Create, read, update, and delete quizzes and questions easily.
 Customizable: Extend with new features or UI improvements as needed.

 Prerequisites:

 Before running the project, ensure you have the following installed:

 Python 3.x – for running the backend server